 The results of the PET scan came on Wednesday, March 25th and it was not the news we were hoping for.
 Joe's bile duct cancer was diagnosed as stage 4 and it had spread to his abdomen.
 The doctors gave him a window of +/- 6 months.
 Surgery and chemotherapy were no longer an option.

-Joe was discharged from the hospital on Saturday, March 28th and has come home on hospice care.
-We know that we have limited time left with him and want to make him as comfortable as possible.
+Joe was discharged from the hospital on Saturday, March 28th and came home on hospice care.

 Anything you can share, whether it be monetary, gifts, meals, condolences, donations etc would be greatly appreciated.